 - Determine if you need to withdraw from the class.
 You are encouraged to contact your instructor(s) to see if you may be able to complete the class.

 If the 60 percent requirement has been met, you may not be required to repay the aid unless withdrawing makes you ineligible for the financial aid you were disbursed.
 If the 60 percent requirement has not been met, you may be required to repay some or all of the financial aid you received.
-If you must withdraw, you must do so through MyUMUC > Student Center > Academics.
+If you must withdraw, you can do so from your Class Schedule in MyUMUC by clicking the trash can icon next to the class.
 If you plan to return to a course that starts later in the current semester, be sure to indicate that when prompted.
 (This is certifying your intent to return.)
 The Financial Aid Office will notify you if you must repay any funds received.

 Considering that you may owe a portion of the financial aid you received to the federal government and/or UMUC if you withdraw, you are strongly advised to first contact your instructor to see if there is any way you can complete the courses you are registered for.
 This is the only way to avoid any possible financial consequences.

-If your circumstances are such that you are not able to complete the class, you must withdraw using MyUMUC and select "Drop/Update Classes."
+If your circumstances are such that you are not able to complete the class, you must withdraw through the Class Schedule in MyUMUC by clicking the trash can icon next to the class.
 If you are planning to complete a course during the same term at a later start, be sure to indicate it on the Course Withdrawal request screen.